lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 We see that we perform two things at the same time:

-1. We read as a little endian and then represent it as big endian.
+1. We read as a little-endian and then represent it as big-endian.
 2. we remove the trailing bits of the last byte, which after reversing, is the first one.